Page updated 25 November 2020

-Supervision should move online e.g. via MS Teams, Skype, Facetime etc.
+Supervision should have moved online e.g. via MS Teams, Skype, Facetime etc.

-If your supervisor is not available for periods of time due to the coronavirus, remember that you have your second supervisor or advisor whom you can also contact for support
+If your supervisor is not available for periods of time due to Coronavirus, remember that you have your second supervisor or advisor whom you can also contact for support

 Intranet / email: Ensure you keep updated on official College advice and guidance by checking back on this page regularly and checking your College email account regularly.

 Supervisory team: Discuss any concerns you may have with your supervisor(s).
 Your supervisory team is there to support you and they should help you come up with a contingency plan to ensure you are able to re-prioritise and continue to be productive in the event of various types of disruption.

 Wellbeing: If you have specific coronavirus concerns, please contact firstname.lastname@example.org.
 The Student Advisory and Wellbeing team is there to support you with other well-being concerns, for example coping with increased feelings of isolation.

 International Student Support Office: If you are studying on a Tier 4 visa and have returned home due to Covid-19 and are concerned about how this may affect your visa, please contact InternationalAdvice@rhul.ac.uk.